waimea-hwstringer/level-3-programming-assessment/docs/test-results.md

 ![searching rooms reveals hidden items if the room has hidden items.](screenshots/search.gif)

 Searching the main entrance revealed the shoe item.
 Searching the West Corridor was initially disabled as there was already an item in that room.
 When the item was grabbed the search button was enabled.
 After searching both rooms, the search button was disabled permanently for both of those rooms (but not for all rooms).
+The oxygen was depleted by 1.

 ---